patrick-verbs/WhatTheFactory.Solution/README.md

-# "What the Factory"
+# What the Factory 🏭

 #### _Basic many-to-many database relation in .NET Core MVC_ | Patrick Lee

 ## Description

 This project was made to demonstrate usage of many-to-many relationships while working with MySQL databases in C# with the .NET Core MVC framework.
-The solution allows a business owner, "Dr. Sillystringz," to add, view, edit, and delete both employees (Engineers) and the equipment they are licensed to repair (Machines), in a many-Engineers-to-many-Machines relationship.
+The solution allows a business owner, one "Dr. Sillystringz," to add, view, edit, and delete both employees (Engineers) and the equipment they are licensed to repair (Machines), in a many-Engineers-to-many-Machines relationship.

 ## Setup and Use